 The different techniques mentioned above are used by Dreem, with a major advantage: biofeedback.
 Dreem tracks brain and body activity in real time.
 So exercises adjust according to your , able to adjust the exercises spontaneously, depending on your wake level

 Did you know that a simple pair of socks can help you fall asleep?

 Our biological clock naturally regulates our body temperature.
 It drops at the end of the day, from 7pm, and reaches its lowest point around 3am.
 This drop in body temperature is necessary to fall asleep.
 In the evening, must, therefore, facilitate the cooling of the body and eliminate excessive heat.

 How?
-Hands and feet being our main “heat exchangers” with the environment, it is by them that we let out excessive heat.
-If they are too cold compared to the rest of the body, it will block the heat inside the body, and delay the cooling of the body necessary to fall asleep.
-On the other hand, keeping them warm will promote blood expansion, therefore a better evacuation of the heat, and… will help to fall asleep faster.
-Sleeping with socks may be more useful, and most importantly less dangerous than many sleeping pills!
+Hands and feet are the body’s main “heat exchangers” with the environment, it is here that excessive heat is released.
+If they are too cold compared to the rest of the body, heat will be blocked inside the body, and delay the cooling of the body necessary to fall asleep.
+Keeping them warm promotes blood expansion and a better evacuation of the heat, helping you to fall asleep faster.

 Although the Dreem headband is not a medical device, it does provide a better understanding of sleep, since it follows it precisely and objectively throughout the night.
 It also gives you personalized advice based on your sleep statistics and their evolution.
-In addition, it uses a number of effective and non-invasive techniques for you to fall asleep, and even improves the quality of your deep sleep with the help of sound stimulation.
+In addition, it uses a number of effective and non-invasive techniques to help you take the steps you need towards improving your sleep.